 3. Lyme disease is already prevalent across the United States — and continues to spread.

-Lyme disease is not a modern phenomenon: Research shows that the Lyme disease bacterium has been present in North America for at least 60,000 years.
-But since 1995, reported cases have tripled as climate change increases the geographic and seasonal distribution of ticks across the United States.
+Since 1995, reported cases have tripled as climate change increases the geographic and seasonal distribution of ticks across the United States.
 Ecological transformations — particularly the loss of natural deer predators — have likewise allowed infected ticks to thrive in suburban habitats.

 Our understanding of current prevalence relies on reported cases, but active surveillance requires active data — and the gap in testing capabilities is clear.
 If experts can measure the problem and understand how big it is, they are one step closer to solving it.